Patricia Y. Scaraffia, PhD

 1430 Tulane Avenue

 Check out the Scaraffia Lab Webpage

-Dr. Scaraffia's laboratory investigates nitrogen and carbon metabolism in Aedes aegypti, the main vector of dengue and yellow fever viruses.
+Dr. Scaraffia's laboratory investigates nitrogen and carbon metabolism in Aedes aegypti, vector of dengue, yellow fever, chikungunya and Zika virus.
 A. aegypti females have powerful biochemical-physiological mechanisms for coping with the toxic ammonia concentrations generated during a blood meal digestion.
 This is a critical detoxification process that allows the mosquito females to maintain ammonia levels below lethal concentration in the tissues.
 Dr. Scaraffia's laboratory is particularly interested in unraveling the physiological, biochemical and molecular bases underlying the regulation of nitrogen and carbon metabolism in mosquitoes, as well as in discovering new metabolic targets that can be used for the design of better mosquito-control strategies.

 Nitrogen and carbon metabolism in Aedes agypti mosquitoes; Isotopically-labeled compounds and mass spectrometry; Selected reaction monitoring; Metabolic targets for vector control.

 - Ph.D., National University of Cordoba, Argentina